kis-balazs/CUDA-Research/06_CUDA_APIs/01_cuBLAS/README.md

-> Note: Before beginning, its important to note that doing warmup and benchmark runs is a good way to get a more accurate measurement of the time it takes to execute a function.
+> Note: Its important to note that doing warmup and benchmark runs is a good way to get a more accurate measurement of the time it takes to execute a function.
 Without doing any warmup runs, cuBLAS will have a lot of overhead from the first run and it will skew the results (~45ms).
 Benchmark runs are used to get a more accurate average time.

 # cuBLAS